verifalia/verifalia-js-sdk/README.md

 ## Authentication ##

-First things first: authentication to the Verifalia API is performed by way of either the credentials of your root Verifalia account or of one of its users (previously known as sub-accounts): if you don't have a Verifalia account, just [register for a free one][4].
+First things first: authentication to the Verifalia API is performed by way of the username and password credentials of your root Verifalia account or those of a Verifalia user (previously known as sub-account): if you don't have a Verifalia account, just [register for a free one][4].
 For security reasons, it is always advisable to [create and use a dedicated user][3] for accessing the API, as doing so will allow to assign only the specific needed permissions to it.

 Learn more about authenticating to the Verifalia API at [https://verifalia.com/developers#authentication][2]